georgeredinger/georgeredinger.github.com/_posts/2011-09-09-EventMachine-for-syncroholics.markdown

 At the September meeting of the [Spokane RUG](http://spokane.rubyusersgroup.org/), [Chris Reister](http://twitter.com/#!/chrisreister) gave a presentation on [EventMachine](http://www.rubyeventmachine.com/).

-Inspired by Chris' presentation, I did some experiments to see how much faster concurrent http gets would for getting show results pages from usdf.org.
+Inspired by Chris' presentation, I did some experiments to see how much faster concurrent http gets would be for getting show results pages from usdf.org.

 Here's a chart showing the results of 10 trials getting 100 random pages with "FiberIterator" concurrency varying between 1 and 20: